kumaraaryan511/AI-Powered-Journaling-Logic-App/README.md

 python app.py

 #NOTE: wait for the model.safetensors to load for a bit after running app.py, it may take some time
+#once the safetensors have loaded, press enter (only occurs during first run of app)

 ```